-The simplest mantra, and probably the most well-known, is ‘Om’.
-This comes from the Hindu tradition and is known as the source of all mantras.
+The simplest mantra, and probably the most well-known, is Om.
+It comes from the Hindu tradition and is known as the source of all mantras.
 Om is the foundation of all existence, the seed from which the universe came into being.
-Chanting Om helps you to focus on the oneness of all and acts as a reminder of your true nature.
+Chanting Om helps you to remember your true nature by focusing on the oneness of all.

 “Thus the six syllables, om mani padme hum, mean that in dependence on the practice of a path which is an indivisible union of method and wisdom, you can transform your impure body, speech, and mind into the pure, exalted body, speech and mind of a Buddha.” – Dalai Lama